Archeology Archeologists have studied sizes of Egyptian skulls in... | Channels for Pearson+

 Introduction to Confidence Intervals

-The mean, or average, is a measure of central tendency calculated by summing all the values in a dataset and dividing by the number of values.
-It provides a single value that represents the center of the data distribution, making it easier to understand the overall trend of the data, such as the average skull width in this case.
+The mean, or average, is a measure of central tendency calculated by summing all values in a dataset and dividing by the number of values.
+In the context of the skull widths provided, calculating the mean gives a single value that represents the typical width of the skulls in the sample.
+Understanding how to compute the mean is fundamental in statistics, as it serves as a basis for further analysis, including the construction of confidence intervals.

 Recommended video: